LGBTQ rights in Turkey: Discrimination protections

-No laws exist in Turkey that protect LGBTQ people from discrimination in employment, education, housing, health care, public accommodations or credit.
-In October 2009, the report of the EU Commission on Enlargement stated:

-There have been several cases of discrimination at the workplace, where LGBTQ employees have been fired because of their sexual orientation.
-Provisions of the Turkish Criminal Code on 'public exhibitionism' and 'offences against public morality' are sometimes used to discriminate against LGBTQ people.
-The Law on Misdemeanours is often used to impose fines against transgender persons.
+Although discrimination is officially prohibited, the EU Commission on Enlargement has for some time recommended that Turkey improves its laws and their implementation to properly protect LGBTQ people, but as of 2025 Turkey had not done so and in their annual report the commission wrote that "The legal protection of the rights of lesbian, gay, bisexual, transgender, intersex and queer(LGBTIQ) persons is insufficient and not aligned with the EU acquis.
+Moreover, LGBTIQ persons are subject to discrimination, hate speech and stigmatisation." and that authorities were "granting official permissions for demonstrations that promote exclusion and discrimination".

-In 2011, Öykü Evren Özen, a transgender woman from the northwestern province of Bursa, has become a candidate for deputy from the main opposition party, Republican People's Party, or CHP.
+In 2011, Öykü Evren Özen, a transgender woman from the northwestern province of Bursa, became a candidate for deputy from the main opposition party, Republican People's Party, or CHP.
 She was the first transgender lawmaker of Turkey during the general elections.

 The main opposition, CHP, proposed gay rights to the Turkish parliament on 14 February 2013.

 Lesbian, gay, bisexual and transgender (LGBT) individuals are among the most vulnerable asylum seekers and refugees in Turkey today.
 Their access to rights and services is limited in Turkey as a result of anti-LGBTQ sentiments of state actors and the general public.

 In August 2013, three major political parties in the parliament including the secularist CHP which worked with BDP on the matter, conservative AKP and nationalist MHP, has agreed to provide constitutional protection against discrimination for LGBTQ people.
 The draft was later canceled due to nonconcurrences regarding other subjects in the new constitutional draft.

 Can Çavuşoğlu, a Turkish activist, has launched a campaign as the first openly gay mayoral candidate of Turkey, Çavuşoğlu announced a bid to run in the Black Sea region, a town of Bulancak, Giresun, home to about 60,000, in the March 2014 local elections.

 In February 2015, the main opposition CHP introduced a bill to prohibit discrimination based on sexual orientation and gender identity in both public and private sectors.
 The bill seeks equal recruitment, pay, promotion, dismissal in the workplace and reforms in the Turkish Armed Forces Code of Discipline that would allow members of the military to serve openly.